CertifaiAI/classifai/readme.md

 Figure below show how Classifai fits in the machine learning workflow. \
 It enables the labelling of raw data imported from data source. \
-The labelled data can then channel into training environments for AI model training.
+The labelled data can then channel into training environments for supervised / semi-supervised learning.

 <p align="center">
   <img align="middle" src="metadata/classifai_workflow_0_0.gif"/>